drorAndroid/FeedAppInterview/README.md

 ### Architecture
 1. **Refactor into a Presentation pattern** to allow unit testing the project.
 Eg.: MVP, MVVM, etc.
-2. **Implement ´FeedRepository´** to take care of the pagination and enables seamless infinite scrolling experience.
+2. **Implement FeedRepository** to take care of the pagination and enables seamless infinite scrolling experience.

 ### Logic
 1. **Implement seamless one directional scrolling** (from newest to oldest items).
 After launching the app I should be able to seamlessly scroll down to older items.